 The Department shall monitor uses of these supplemental funds in the same manner it monitors uses of SAPT treatment and recovery base funding, including SAMHSA measures and on-site or virtual reviews.
 These funds will be monitored as part of existing review processes.

 10.8.
-Substance Abuse Block Grant (SABG) Prevention Set Aside Services, CAA Supplemental
+Substance Use Prevention, Treatment and Recovery Block Grant (SUPTR) Prevention Set Aside Services

 Scope of Services and Deliverables